Advanced Veterinary Periodontics

 Periodontal disease is one of the most common diseases affecting dogs and cats over age 3.
 However, it is easily preventable with routine dental care at home and periodic oral exams and professional teeth cleanings by a qualified veterinarian or veterinary dentist.
-Periodontics is the treatment of periodontal disease, which causes symptoms such as bad breath, tooth discoloration, and red, swollen gums.
+Veterinary periodontics is the treatment of periodontal disease, which causes symptoms such as bad breath, tooth discoloration, and red, swollen gums.
 In more severe cases, this disease can spread the infection to the heart, liver, and kidneys.

 The Stages of Periodontal Disease